 There are two key documents acting as guidelines for participation vis.
 ‘The Standards of Qualifying CIS’ and ‘The Handbook for CIS Operators of ASEAN CISs’.
-The ASEAN CIS framework lays down compliances for a fund and related parties.
+The ASEAN CIS framework lays down compliances for fund and related parties.
 It allows access to traditionally closed fund markets such as Thailand and Malaysia.

 Mutual Recognition of Funds

 MRF is an initiative of Hong Kong Securities and Futures Commission (“SFC”) and is a bilateral regulatory framework to allow mutual funds of both countries to be distributed to retail investors in each market through a streamlined authorization process.
-At the onset of 2018, Memorandums of understanding (MoU) have been signed between Hong Kong and Switzerland and France.
+At the onset of 2018, Memorandums of understanding (MoU) have been signed between hong Kong and Switzerland and France.
 MRF Passport provides cross-border mobility between asset managers in Hong Kong and Mainland China and about 55 funds have been launched under the MRF framework.